 How to Stay Motivated to Reach Long-Term Money Goals

-Maybe budgeting month to month is a breeze, but you’re having trouble staying focused on bigger money dreams like paying off debt, paying off your home, or saving for retirement.
+Maybe budgeting month to month is a breeze, but you’re having trouble staying focused on bigger money dreams like ditching all your debt, paying off your home, or saving for retirement.

-And it makes sense.
+It makes sense.
 In some situations, those goals might take years to reach.
-Make it all the way to Baby Step 7 with the following tricks:
+But you’ve got what it takes.
+Try these tips to make it easier:

 1. Split big goals into smaller goals.

 Simple enough, right?
 Let’s say you’ve been paying extra toward your mortgage for a while and you still owe $60,000.
-Why not break that total into three distinct increments with a big reward at the end of each?
-The smaller goal of $20,000 seems much less daunting and is a huge step closer to your overall goal.
+Why not break that total into quicker-to-reach numbers?
+Six smaller goals of $10,000, with a celebration after you hit each, seems far more manageable.

 3. Prepare for burnout.

 Know that, most likely, a season of burnout is headed your way.
+Hey—it happens to us all!
 Go ahead and decide now what you’ll do when it comes.
-You might plan to give yourself a small break—say one month of pulling back on aggressive money management—before diving right back in.
+Whatever you decide, don’t give up on your goals.
+They’re worth fighting and budgeting for!